 Is it worth it to you?
 Well, again, it depends a bit on your personality.
 Plenty of riders will be happy on 105 because the prestige of Dura-Ace isn’t that important to them.
 But if you’re constantly drooling over Dura-Ace bikes, that probably will make you the happiest.

 My beloved 2018 Specialized Allez Sprint the day I bought it from The Pro's Closet.
 It came with 105 5800.
 But it wasn't long before I swapped it all to Dura-Ace R9100.

 My first “serious” road bike was equipped with 10-speed Shimano 105.
 It worked flawlessly, and I rode and abused this bike for years.
 It was the bike that ignited my love of cycling and sent me down the path of tech obsession.
 Like Lawrence said, it was my gateway.
 Though my bike was fine, I hungered for something “better.”
 After a couple of years, I upgraded and moved onto a bike with Ultegra.
 I rode more, set bigger goals, and began competing.
-Then, eventually, I moved to a massively expensive super-bike equipped with Dura-Ace.
+Then, eventually, I moved to an expensive super-bike equipped with Dura-Ace.

 My upgrade path followed my progression as a rider.
 As I got faster, fitter, and more skilled, I upgraded accordingly.
 I felt that any improvement as a rider warranted better bikes and components.

 I’ve jumped around in recent years, going back and forth between the three groups.
 Am I faster on a Dura-Ace bike?
 No, of course not.
 As always, the rider matters more than the bike.
 When I was at my fittest, I happened to be riding 105.